smizy/docker-hadoop-base/README.md

 * Namenode is set to high availability mode.
 * Non secure mode
 * Native-hadoop library missing
+* Not sshd setting, you cannot use sbin/start-*.sh. use docker-compose or docker engine to start/stop daemon
 * conf template applied by mustache.sh

 This setup use FQDN with docker embedded DNS instead of editing /etc/hosts.